How I Make My Custom Protea Potting Soil (2026 Update).

 For larger batches, I use 3 yards of bark and 40 pounds of feather meal.
 For smaller home batches, the ratio works out to about 15 gallons of bark and 1 pound of feather meal.

 I build the pile on a hard surface (avoid dirt - but it may discolor concrete and pavers), keep it evenly moist, and turn it once a week.
+If you're using a 15g bucket, just dump it into another 15g bucket.
+Repeat the process a few times and call it good.

 This aeration keeps the breakdown process moving without going sour.
 Depending on the weather, the bark is ready in 6–8 weeks—warm conditions speed things up, cool conditions slow them down.
 You’ll know it’s ready when it has a rich, earthy smell and the bark has softened but still holds its chunky texture.